This is a ranking of colleges and universities based solely on the popularity of their Animal Services program. Read the methodology here.

 Any student pursuing a degree in Animal Services has to look into Midway University.
 Settled in the countryside Midway, Kentucky, it is the best school for students who prefer to concentrate on their research without worrying about potential distractions of a major city.

 78.0% of freshman students come back for their second year of school.
-Midway University provides several online degree programs, with general business being the most well liked.
+Midway University has one of the best graduation rates in the nation, with 40.0% of college students completing their degree in four years.
 In what areas is Midway University doing the best?
 Take a look at all the school rankings.

 Any student pursuing a degree in Animal Services has to check out Savannah College of Art and Design.
 Positioned in Savannah, Georgia, this college is a logical final choice for students who enjoy the joy of a large city.

 Don't be concerned about affording Savannah College of Art and Design; 88.0% of their students get some form of financial aid.
 With the diverse population at Savannah College of Art and Design, you'll have lots of chances to meet individuals from many walks of life.
 Interested in knowing more about Savannah College of Art and Design's campus?
 Take a virtual tour.

 Emory and Henry College is among your top options if you want to study Animal Services.
 Students who appreciate the peace and quiet of country life may appreciate the rural location of Emory, Virginia.

 Applicants shouldn't let concerns about affordability prevent them from deciding on this school as 100.0% of students get some sort of financial aid.
 This school does not require freshmen to live on-campus.
 Go on a virtual tour for more information on Emory & Henry College.

 Any student who is interested in Animal Services needs to look into Judson College.
 Students who love the peace and quiet of nature may opt for the non-urban region of Marion, Alabama.